How to Run Mortgage Protection Facebook Ads Without Tripping Meta's Rules

 Your launch checklist

-- Flag the campaign as the HOUSING Special Ad Category before you build a single audience.
+- Flag the campaign under the correct Special Ad Category before you build a single audience.

 - Optimize for the lead conversion event, broad or Advantage+ audience.